spoddutur/my-notes/semantic-search-3.md

 **Input Dataset:** The dataset we operate on consists of a set of resources, R, stored as Linked Data,  where every resource R has a set of properties used to denote specific relationships between resources.

 **Labelling Properties:** We have chosen a set of labelling properties, i.e. properties whose values are expected to be literals which might be worthwhile in identifying distinct concepts.
-Ex: _rdfs:Label, foaf:name, dc:title, skos:prefLabel, skos:altLabel, fb:type.object.name_
+Ex: _rdfs:Label, foaf:name, dc:title, skos:prefLabel, skos:altLabel, fb:type.object.name_.
+(Please refer to Appendix to know how labelling properties are chosen for a given dataset)

 **Method:** In order to find representative concepts, we construct from w (i.e., given keyword) an expanded set of keywords, Ew that improve the chance of finding the most fitting concept in the target vocabulary according to its labelling (under the Labelling Properties).